dawnsink/swiss-site/README.md

 # Website for FOOD

-For this assignment, I'm reimagining printed promotional files from [link to Food on wikipedia](https://en.wikipedia.org/wiki/FOOD_(New_York_restaurant) "Food, an artist run restarurant started in 1971 by Carol Goodden, Tina Girouard and Gordon Matta-Clark"), as a website.
+For this assignment, I'm reimagining printed promotional files from [Food, an artist run restarurant started in 1971 by Carol Goodden, Tina Girouard and Gordon Matta-Clark][https://en.wikipedia.org/wiki/FOOD_(New_York_restaurant], as a website.

 -----------------------------------